 When I look in detail at the content of items in ‘Battle of Ideas – Hot off the press‘ I cannot avoid the impression that there is an agenda to promote a particular set of ideas without this being made explicit.
 Is this appropriate for a conference encouraging open debate?

-Oh, and finally, it seems as if the ‘Battle of Ideas’ has an obsessive concern for the freedom of smokers but conversely little concern for the freedom of parents to bring up children in the absence of the commercialisation and sexualisation of childhood.
+Oh, and finally, it seems as if the ‘Battle of Ideas’ has an obsessive concern for the freedom of some e.g. smokers, but conversely little concern for the freedom of others e.g. the freedom of parents to bring up children in the absence of the commercialisation and sexualisation of childhood.

 Am I being paranoid?
 Anyone prepared to agree or disagree with my observations??

-Final Conclusion I did not attend the 20/21 Oct Battle of Ideas but did follow the Twitter Feed.
-From this admittedly weak evidence it appeared that there were some interesting debates and many participants enjoyed the event.
-However the Tweets from the plenary indicated that this was first and foremost an opportunity for Furedi, Hume, Fox, et al to promote their idiosyncratic neoelibertarian views on freedom.
+Final Conclusion I didn’t attend the 20/21 Oct Battle of Ideas but did follow the Twitter Feed.
+From this admittedly weak evidence, it appeared that there were some interesting debates and many participants enjoyed the event.
+However, the Tweets from the plenary indicated that this was first and foremost an opportunity for Furedi, Hume, Fox, et al to promote their idiosyncratic neoelibertarian views on freedom.
 Their influence pervaded the two days.
 I will follow future debates with renewed interest.

-Here is the list of those I identified as being linked to Spiked that were speaking at the weekend’s debates (there may be more):
+Here is the list of the speakers I identified as being linked to Spiked (there may be more):

 Duleep Allirajah, sports columnist, spiked; ‘long-suffering’ Crystal Palace fan